pupsette/CompactJson/README.md

 ## Converters

 Converters are responsible for 'converting' between JSON-like data and .NET objects.
-They are registered globally at the static *ConverterRegistry*.
-You may customize the serialization and deserialization by adding your own converters.
+You may customize the serialization and deserialization by implementing your own converters.
 The interface that you need to implement is *IConverter*.
 It has methods for all the possible JSON input tokens (like *string*, *number*, *array*).
 In general, custom converters are very specific and so we recommend deriving from *ConverterBase* which refuses all input tokens by default and you have to override the accepted ones.

 Here's an example of a converter implementation for the .NET GUID class.
 ```csharp